-Once one half of the world renowned Brecker Brothers and full time studio legend, tenor saxophonist Michael Brecker relinquished that throne to form a group and deliver his own material.
+Once one half of the world renown Brecker Brothers and full time studio legend, tenor saxophonist Michael Brecker relinquished that throne to form a group and deliver his own material.
 Though the Coltrane influence is present in spirit, its simultaneously transcended, skewered even, by the sheer strength and personality of Brecker's tone and seemingly infinite permutations of major seventh laden linear expressions.

 Although he might disagree, it no longer seems strange to include Brecker's name alongside those of his other influences:

 Joe Henderson, Sonny Rollins and Wayne Shorter.
 A whole generation of saxophonists who have copied his sound and solos has already grown up and they're still coming.
 One listen and you can see why.

 Formerly a fixture on "Saturday Night Live" and veteran of over 400 recordings, the list of those he's worked with is staggering, often requiring last-name-only recognition: Lennon, Clapton, Zappa, Hancock, Metheny, Pastorius, Mingus, Corea, Tyner as well as the groups of Paul Simon, James Taylor, Steely Dan, Dire Straits, Joni Mitchell, Parliment/Funkadelic, and many others.

 Though typically found in the jazz bins, Brecker's music is truly eclectic, pulling influence from many genres; improvisational, ethnic influenced ("Itsbynne Reel" from "Don' Try This at Home"), even rock approved at times.